thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-03-metasploitable3-building-the-ubuntu-linux-version.md

 ## Metasploitable2, Metasploitable3 and InfoSec Assignments

 In my first semester of teaching Introduction to Information Security in Semester 1, 2017, I used Metasploitable2 for in-class practical lab exercises.
 I did the same again this year.
 For the first assignment in the paper, students have to perform an information security audit and document all findings in a security audit report.
 It is a fun assignment!
 Last year, I choose Metasploitable3 in the hopes that they wouldn't find out what system they were auditing.
 I went to great lengths to ensure there was no trace of the phrase _Metasploitable3_ in the system.
 I am pretty sure it went un-noticed!
 This year I was looking for something new, and I accidentally stumbled across Metasploitable3... the Linux version!
-It's an exciting story, but in summary, I was building the Windows Server 2008 version on Linux, and noticed the BASH script was expecting an argument...
+It's an exciting story, but in summary, I was building the Windows Server 2008 version on Linux and noticed the BASH script was expecting an argument...

 {% highlight bash %}
 case "$1" in